 To make great wine you must start with great fruit.
 Providing nature cooperates, all of our fruit is from our estate vines, carefully managed by Ben.
 The wines are made using the traditional methods Stephanie learnt from her father alongside modern methods learnt through her studies.
 The whites are cool‑fermented in stainless steel so as to preserve the aromatics and flavours of the fruit, without the distraction of oak.
 Our reds are fermented with a mixture of whole bunch and lightly crushed berries and matured in new and old oak casks for 12-18 months.
 Oak casks not only add flavours and aromas to the wine but they also allow for controlled micro-oxidation adding further character and complexity to the wine.

 The vineyard is located in the Canberra Cool Climate Wine District at Murrumbateman.
-The vineyard was one of the earliest in the district, having been originally established in 1978 by Mr Peter Griffith with plantings of Traminer, Crouchen and Riesling.
+The vineyard was one of the earliest in the district, having been originally established in 1978 by Peter and Joan Griffiths with plantings of Traminer, Crouchen and Riesling.
 Anne Hillier and Mick Withers purchased the property in 1991 and ran a winery/cellar door and café on site known as Yass Valley Wines and Crisps Lane Café respectively.
 They extended the vineyard plantings to 3ha in 1999 with Riesling, Shiraz, Merlot, Viognier and a number of other experimental varieties.
-Benjamin and Stephanie purchased the property in 2014 and have worked hard to reinvigorate the original vines and have grafted some vines to Pinot Noir and Shiraz.
+Benjamin and Stephanie purchased the property in 2014 and have worked hard to reinvigorate the original vines and grafted some vines to Pinot Noir.

 Our fruit is hand-picked and grown to maximise varietal flavour.
 We work with the Canberra district’s unique climate – not against it.
 You will find that in this region Riesling and Shiraz will taste unlike any other in Australia.